aivec/wp-docker-dev-factory/README.md

 <hr>

 ## FTP/SSH Config Files
-For security reasons, FTP and SSH login information is not put directly into the `wp-instances.json` schema.
+For security reasons, FTP and SSH login information is not part of the `wp-instances.json` schema.
 Instead, the SSH and FTP properties in `wp-instances.json` contain a reference to their respective config files that exist elsewhere.
 This makes it easier and safer to share `wp-instances.json` config files between colleagues and teammates.

 ### <a name="ftp-config-files"></a>FTP
 If [`confname`](#---ftpconfname) is used for your FTP config and a file named `<confname>.json` exists in the `aivec-devenv-configs` folder in your home directory, the file must have the following `JSON` structure: